 - What happened to the energy that was produced before or after we had a need for it?

-- This is only a small part of the truth, this is only the high ends for a few hours or a couple days, ignoring the rest of the time where there is (much) less production
+- This is only a small part of the truth, these are only the high ends for a few hours or a couple days, ignoring the rest of the time where there is (much) less production

 To illustrate the issue, this is the electricity production from wind in the last month:

-It fluctuated strongly from 0.002% just before noon of November 29 to 91% in the late evening (just after peak) of December 22.
-That is a range of 91%!
+It fluctuated strongly from just 0.002% just before noon of November 29 to 91% in the late evening (just after peak) of December 22.
+That is a range of 91 percent point!
 Remember, the goal is to put electricity on the grid in a continuous way.

-Only one source dare to give a tiny balance in their reporting: that it was not a good year for wind energy … except for now.
+Only one source dare to give some balance in their reporting: that it was not a good year for wind energy … except for now.
 That gives it a different dimension.
-So why is it that when it comes to alternative energy that we only get the good news and hardly any bad news?
-And with climate communication it is the contrary, we get only to hear the bad news and hardly any good news?
+So, why is it that when it comes to alternative energy, we only get the good news and hardly any bad news?
+And when it comes to climate communication we only get to hear the bad news and hardly any good news?